Appeals court orders dismissal of Michael Flynn prosecution

-WASHINGTON (AP) — A federal appeals court on Wednesday ordered the dismissal of the criminal case against President Donald Trump’s former national security adviser Michael Flynn.
+WASHINGTON (AP) — A federal appeals court on Wednesday ordered the dismissal of the criminal case against President Donald Trump’s former national security adviser Michael Flynn, avoiding a protracted court fight that would have delved deeper into the reasoning for the Justice Department’s extraordinary decision to drop the charges.

 The U.S. Circuit Court of Appeals for the District of Columbia said in a 2-1 ruling that the Justice Department’s decision to abandon the case against Flynn settles the matter, even though Flynn pleaded guilty to lying to prosecutors in special counsel Robert Mueller’s Russia investigation.

-It was a big win for the Justice Department as Democrats question whether it has become too politicized and Attorney General William Barr too quick to side with the president.
-The House is holding a hearing Wednesday on the topic.
-The decision also avoids a protracted court fight that would have delved deeper into the reasoning for the department’s extraordinary dismissal request.
+It was a big win for the Justice Department and came as Democrats question whether it has become too politicized and Attorney General William Barr too quick to side with the president, particularly on the Russia probe.
+The House is holding a hearing Wednesday centered on another unusual move by Barr to overrule his own prosecutors and ask for less prison time for another Trump associate, Roger Stone.

-“Great!
+Trump tweeted just moments after the ruling became public: “Great!
 Appeals Court Upholds Justice Departments Request to Drop Criminal Case Against General Michael Flynn.”

 U.S. District Judge Emmet Sullivan had declined to immediately dismiss the case, seeking instead to evaluate on his own the department’s request.
 He appointed a retired federal judge to argue against the Justice Department’s position and to consider whether Flynn could be held in criminal contempt for perjury.
+He had set a July 16 hearing to formally hear the request to dismiss the case, but that hearing will not be held now.

+The appeals court ruled it was not within a judge’s power to prolong the prosecution or examine why it was overturned.

+“This is not the unusual case where a more searching inquiry is justified,” wrote Judge Neomi Rao, a recent nominee of the president, who was joined by Judge Karen LeCraft Henderson.

 Flynn was the only White House official charged in Mueller’s investigation into ties between the Trump campaign and Russia.
 He pleaded guilty to lying to the FBI days after the president’s January 2017 inauguration about conversations he had had during the presidential transition period with the Russian ambassador.